Special offer

 • Access skilled candidates to cut down on mismatched hires

-How to Get a DUNS Number for Your Small Business
+How To Get a DUNS Number for Your Small Business

 Our mission

-Indeed’s Employer Resource Library helps businesses grow and manage their workforce.
+Indeed’s Employer Guide helps businesses grow and manage their workforce.
 With over 15,000 articles in 6 languages, we offer tactical advice, how-tos and best practices to help businesses hire and retain great employees.

 Read our editorial guidelines